Do I select a Licenced Conveyancer or Solicitor for conveyancing in Kingswood?

 It is probably the case that Leeds Building Society have referred the matter to their valuer.
 The reason why Leeds Building Society may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
 The indemnity insurance merely protects against enforcement action which is very unlikely anyway.

-I am buying my first flat in Kingswood benefiting from help to buy.
-The developers would not reduce the price so I negotiated 6k of fixtures and fittings instead.
-The property agent advised me not reveal to my lawyer about this deal as it may put at risk my loan with the lender.
-Is this normal?.
+I'm buying a new build house in Kingswood benefiting from help to buy.
+The developers refused to reduce the price so I negotiated £7000 of extras instead.
+The sale representative advised me not reveal to my solicitor about this extras as it would adversely affect my mortgage with the lender.
+Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 I've recently found out that there is a flying freehold element on a property I have offered on two weeks back in what should have been a quick, chain free conveyancing.
 Kingswood is the location of the property.
 Is there any advice you can impart?